dprince/kytoon/README.md

 Create a .kytoon.conf file in your $HOME directory.

         # The default group type.
-        # Set to one of: openstack, libvirt, xenserver
+        # Set to one of: openstack, libvirt, xenserver, cloudcue
         group_type: openstack

         # Openstack Settings